-Hydrodynamic devices are subject to clogging by fine sediment, oil and grease, and other debris (e.g., trash and organic matter such as leaves).
-Device should be inspected every 6 months during the first year of operation.
+Hydrodynamic devices should be inspected every 6 months during the first year of operation.
 Inspection should also occur immediately following a storm event to assess the function of the device.
 Once the device is performing as designed, the frequency of inspection may be reduced to once per year.